VCurry20/PDARandomData/README.md

 I wanted to review a dataset of Human intereactions or Human events, I reviewed initial datasets but choose a dataset based on the Birth Rate in Ireland from 2008 - 2020.

-This data set was broken down by years and also number of children per Monther.
+This dataset was broken down by years and also number of other previous born children per Monther.
 There is also data points for the number of Children born outside of Marriage and Civil Partnership.

 <br/>